yaelhaskin/Frontend-Home-assignment/README.md

 ## Features

-- **API Interaction**: The project interacts with the Bono API to fetch and display causes.
+- **API Interaction**: Interact with the Bono API to fetch and display causes.
-- **SEO**: The project includes proper meta tags and Open Graph tags.
+- **SEO**: Include proper meta tags and Open Graph tags for SEO.
-- **Server-Side Rendering**: The project uses Next.js's server-side rendering capabilities.
+- **Server-Side Rendering**: Utilize Next.js's server-side rendering capabilities.
-- **Responsive Design**: The project is responsive and works well on various screen sizes.
+- **Responsive Design**: Ensure the project is responsive and works well on various screen sizes.

 ## API